 Green Seal is an independent, non-profit organization which has developed cleaning industry standards for environmentally acceptable cleaning products, and processes for cleaning commercial, public and industrial buildings.
-These products contain no dyes, perfumes, or caustic chemicals and are completely biodegradable.
+GS-37 products are formulated to have less impact on the environment, are biodegradable, and safer for workers to use.
+These products are formulated to have less impact on the environment, are biodegradable, and safer for workers to use.
 Other organizations such as EcoLogo and CRI (Carpet and Rug Institute) also provide environmentally preferable certifications for cleaning supplies and equipment.
-The change to green certified cleaning products and equipment was initially led by Residential Facilities which is responsible for maintaining campus residence halls.
+The change to green certified cleaningproducts and equipment was initially led by Residential Facilities which is responsible for maintaining campus residence halls.
 In the fall 2006, Residential Facilities changed all of their cleaning products to certified green products in all the residence halls.

 On of October 8, 2012, the UMD Houskeeping Unit received the Green Seal Certification, indicating that its cleaning practices are among the healthiest and most sustainable in the industry.